cabal-club/cable.rs/handshake/README.md

 `cargo test`

+Run the Rust-TypeScript handshake interoperability test script:

+`bash handshake/tests/interop/run.sh`

+NOTE: It is **highly recommended** to read the full contents of the script before executing.

 ## Benchmarks

 Simple benchmarks exist for the basic synchronous handshake (over Unix socket) and a synchronous handshake plus 10,000 messages read and written by each peer (also over a Unix socket).